jaspreet39431/pps-report/report.md

      }
 }
 ```
-                                                     EXPERIMENT NO: 8
+  #                                                   Experiment No: 8
  Write a C program to print the following character in a reverse way without using any predefined function and header file.
 ```C
 #include<stdio.h>
 int main()